art-suite/art-suite-foundations/packages/@art-suite/chained-test/README.md

 # ArtSuite.Test.ChainedTest

 ChainedTest lets you break up large tests into a sequence fo smaller tests.
-This is particularly helpful for integration tests, user-story tests, or tests with more than one asynchrounous step.
+This is particularly helpful for integration tests, user-story tests, or tests with more than one asynchronous step.

-JEST or Mocha are supported.
+JEST and Mocha are supported.

 ### Install